gbhuvneshwar/dockerize-slack-irc/README.md

 ### Building and running

-Build the docker container and run it locally:
+Build the docker container locally and run it:

 ```
 cd dockerize-slack-irc